top of page

 Sedona

 I’ve called Sedona home since 1995.
-But my relationship with it began a year earlier, in 1994, when I had one of the most profound and life-changing experiences of my life.
+But my relationship with it began a year earlier when I had one of the most profound and life-changing experiences of my life.
 I felt distinctly called here — long before Sedona became the international destination it is today.

 Back then it was widely known as the “New Age Mecca of the world.”
 I was originally drawn by the vortex energy and the spiritual undercurrent that seemed to hum beneath the red rocks.
 But I stayed because of the land itself — the beauty, the accessibility, and the sheer abundance of hiking opportunities.